Catalogs and Recommendations

 Follow these steps to create a recommendation strategy:

 - Select the event on which you want to run your recommendation strategy (example: Added To Cart).
-The catalog you select must have at least one event mapped to it, as mentioned above in the Map events to a catalog section.
+The catalog you select must have at least one event mapped to it.

 Note